PetroIvaniuk/llms-tools/README.md

 - [PdfGPT](https://pdfgpt.io/) - a tool where you can upload pdf and get summaries, answers to your questions by OpenAI
 - [Baize](https://github.com/project-baize/baize-chatbot) - an open-source chat model trained with LoRA.
 It uses 100k dialogs generated by letting ChatGPT chat with itself
 - [Chameleon](https://chameleon-llm.github.io/) - a compositional reasoning framework designed to enhance LLMs and overcome their inherent limitations, such as outdated information and lack of precise reasoning
-- [Natural Questions Dataset](https://ai.google.com/research/NaturalQuestions) - contains questions from real users, and it requires QA systems to read and comprehend an entire Wikipedia article that may or may not contain the answer to the question

 ### Offline-Mode
 - [msty](https://msty.app/) - the easiest way to use local and online AI models